icnivad/Picalytics/README.rst

 That's it!
 Now just restart your server - make sure its set up properly for your Django application.

-It's probably possible to use this application in an existing Django project, but I haven't done it yet.
+It should be pretty straightforward to use this application in an existing Django project, but I haven't done it yet.
 Most of the functionality is in the folder pix/craigalytics, with a few essential stylesheets and scripts in the Media folder.
 Images are currently set up to be uploaded to the Media/Images/Uploads folder

 ================
 Using Picalytics